 To mitigate the scarce data problem in long-tailed data distribution, small dataset, and few-shot cases, we propose a text-driven visual feature manifold augmentation method, TextManiA.
 Our method densifies around all the given individual visual features by adding a difference vector stem from the text embedding.
-While the mix-based augmentations inflict semantic perturbation in an inter-class way by label mixing, TextManiA perturbs the semantic meaning of the visual features at an intra-class level, i.e., having semantic perturbation is achieved by transferring the attribute-embedded vectors to visual feature space.
+While the mix-based augmentations inflict semantic perturbation in an inter-class way by label mixing, TextManiA perturbs the semantic meaning of the visual features at an intra-class level, i.e., having semantic perturbation while maintaining its class.
+The intra-class semantic perturbation is achieved by transferring the attribute-embedded vectors to visual feature space.